kapobajza/quantum-expo-template/README.md

 Before running the app, there are some recommendations which you could follow to ensure a smooth development experience:

+- Expo doesn't allow copying dot files into your project, so we will need to rename these files by adding a dot at the beginning of their names.
+You can do this by running the command: `pnpm run rename_to_dot_files`.
+Or rename them manually:
+  - `env.example` to `.env.example`
+  - `prettierrc.js` to `.prettierc.js`
+  - `github` to `.github`
 - Use a pinned Node version. `v23.11.0` is the one I would recommend.
 Using [Node Version Manager](https://github.com/nvm-sh/nvm) is highly recommended.
 If you'd like to do so, then follow these steps:
   -  Install `nvm`
   -  Add a `.nvmrc` file to the root directory with the Node version you would like to use.